Quincy Regional Airport

 Quincy Regional Airport (IATA: UIN, ICAO: KUIN, FAA LID: UIN) (Baldwin Field) is a city-owned airport 12 miles east of Quincy, a city in Adams County, Illinois, United States.
 It is used for general aviation but also sees Southern Airways Express flights to Chicago's O'Hare International Airport and St. Louis Lambert International Airport, a service which is subsidized by the federal government's Essential Air Service program at a cost of $1,956,856 (per year).

-The National Plan of Integrated Airport Systems for 2021–2025 categorized it as a non-primary commercial service airport.
+The Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2023–2027 categorized it as a national non-primary commercial service facility.

 The first airline flights were on Mid-Continent in 1947; successor Braniff left in 1959.
 TWA arrived in 1948 and left in 1953-54; Ozark arrived in 1950 and left in 1982.

 It is the least busy of the 12 commercial airports in Illinois.

 Quincy has a solar panel project that is expected to be operational by the end of 2022.

 The airport has often played host to events held by the International Stinson Club, including fly-ins, job fairs, and more.

 Facilities

 The airport covers 1,101 acres (446 ha) at an elevation of 769 feet (234 m).
-It has three runways: 4/22 is 7,098 by 150 feet (2,163 x 46 m) and made of asphalt/concrete; 18/36 is 5,400 by 150 feet (1,646 x 46 m) and made of asphalt/concrete; 13/31 is 5,397 by 150 feet (1,645 x 46 m) and made of asphalt.
+It has two runways: the primary runway 4/22 is 7,098 by 150 feet (2,163 x 46 m) and made of asphalt/concrete and the crosswind runway 13/31 is 5,397 by 150 feet (1,645 x 46 m) and made of asphalt.

 For the twelve month period ending January 1, 2019, the airport had 19,444 aircraft operations, an average of 53 per day: 80% general aviation, 20% air taxi and less than 1% military.
 In July 2021, there were 54 aircraft based at this airport: 33 single-engine, 13 jet, 7 multi-engine, and 1 ultra-light.

 This airport does not have a control tower and operates as a non-towered airport.

 In celebration of the 2018 Illinois Bicentennial, Quincy Regional Airport was selected as one of the Illinois 200 Great Places by the American Institute of Architects Illinois component (AIA Illinois).